findmyname666/pinephone/README.md

 After a while I decided that it was good time for the first system update.
 Initially I tried to update it via UI: settings -> about -> software updates.
 It was loading updates for several minutes therefore I decided to try more _linux_ approach e.g. leverage terminal.
 So far I'm not familiar with [_packman_][8] package manager used on arch based OSes but I found useful write up [pinephone tips & tricks][6] which help me to get it done.

-- Update mirror list.
-You don't have to use any flags for [pacman-mirrors][7] tool ... but I decided to use these:
+- Update list.
+You don't have to use any flags for [pacman-s][7] tool ... but I decided to use these:
   - _--continent_ create a custom mirror pool from countries within the geolocated continent.
   - _--api --protocol https_ use only mirrors available via HTTPs protocol.